qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

    respected for all distance and area calculations, including the measure tool, identify results, and use of the ``$area``, ``$length`` and ``$perimeter`` functions.
--  Additional areal units have been added, including square yards, acres, hectares and more.
+-  Additional area units have been added, including square yards, acres, hectares and more.
 -  Additional angular units have been added to the angle measurement tool, including rotations, minutes of arc and seconds of arc.